Netcracker/qubership-testing-platform-common-scripts/email-notification/README-email-notification-json.md

 ## Integration with Other Scripts

-Scripts can be integrated into other bash scripts:
+Scripts can be integrated into other Bash scripts:

 ### Option 1: Using Function (Recommended)